-5. How the delivery of the content will be made accessible to all pupils ensure children can access the content easily.
-Any children with a specific SEN will be supported in RSE sessions through adapted resources or additional adult support as needed.
+5. How the delivery of the content will be made accessible to all pupils

 Our RSE sessions, are based on the SCARF planning units but then adapted to the individual needs of each class.
 Content is age-appropriate and teachers take into account gender, ethnicity, religious beliefs and the varying home backgrounds of our school community as they teach each session.
-Sessions often involve videos, pictures, partner talk and games to
+Sessions often involve stories, videos, pictures, partner talk and games to ensure children can access the content easily.
+Any children with a specific SEN will be supported in RSE sessions through adapted resources or additional adult support as needed.